Skip to main contentSkip to search

 No. The HRTO process is designed to be accessible without legal representation.
 You can file an application yourself online at the HRTO website.
 However, legal representation or support from a community legal clinic can strengthen your case.
 ARCH Disability Law Centre offers free consultations on disability rights matters.

-HRTO remedies can include monetary compensation for injury to dignity (typically $5,000-$35,000), reimbursement for out-of-pocket therapy costs, orders for priority service access, and systemic remedies requiring policy changes.
+HRTO remedies can include monetary compensation for injury to dignity (the amount depends on the facts and prior decisions, with no fixed or typical range), reimbursement for out-of-pocket therapy costs, and systemic remedies requiring policy changes.
 Each case is assessed individually based on the specific circumstances and impact.

 Yes, if you experienced discriminatory delays.
 The HRTO considers the impact of waiting, including missed developmental windows and costs incurred during the wait.
 The one-year filing deadline runs from the most recent act of discrimination, which may be the end of the waitlist period or ongoing service inadequacy.